mooreniemi/suntan/README.md

 ## high level todos

-- More types in the schema to schema mapping to make this a fully parameterized CLI tool.
-Right now only text is supported.
+- Properly package the jar with the bin.
+- `HierarchicalFacet` and `DateTime` support in the schema mapping.
+- Remapping field names on export.
 - java_wrapper should probably be made into a git submodule.
 Right now I `rsync` from another repo.